Although able to buy multimillion-dollar residences, some very rich folks choose to rent at sky-high prices instead

 No ceiling in sight for rentals, the Times declares

 But a City Journal editor begs — make that demands — to differ

 As appraisal executive says it’s the editor who’s wrong

 Only on a mere few days can (more…)

 Tags:Affordability, Apartments, Bernanke, Brooklyn, Central Park West, City Journal, Co-ops, Condos, DIY, Foreclosures, Investment, Manhattan real estate, New York City, Refinance, REITs, Remodeling, Rent, SoHo, Sutton Place, U.S. Real Estate Market, Whitney Houston Posted in Foreclosure, Housing Markets, Manhattan, Mortgages, News, Real Estate, Statistics, U.S., Weekly Roundup | Leave a Comment »

 Click to be part of the Service You Can Trust community by subscribing free to this blog.
-You also may want to consider following me on Twitter and visiting Service You Can Trust on Facebook for access to faster and more varied information.
+You also may want to consider following me on Twitter.

 RSS - Posts

 Get every new post delivered to your Inbox.